ox-it/docker-java/README.md

 If the tag looks good you should push the tag to github and have the docker hub rebuild the image.
 Then update any downstream projects to use the newer tag.

+The `build.sh` script builds a local copy but should just be used for testing as it's better to have the clean environment of the docker hub make the public builds.